perturbo-code/perturbo-workshop-2025/Hands-on5/README.md

   - For this mock run, we also set `pump_pulse = .false.`
   - Since we are only using `gaas_cdyna.h5` for pump pulse input generation, we set `boltz_nstep = 1`.

-We run the mock dynamics, which is a relatively expensive calculation
+We run the mock dynamics, which is a relatively expensive calculation.
+Parallelization is strongly recommended.
+Alternatively, one can also include the `tmp` folder under `Refs/cdyna-elec` and `Refs/cdyna-hole` from [here](https://caltech.box.com/s/p42xq9w7p33z56k71kdfkv14xy6r8lo3), use 1 MPI task, and set `load_scatter_eph = .true.` to skip part of the expensive calculation.

 ```bash
 perturbo.x -i pulse.in | tee pulse.out
 ```